bobbrowning/sudsjs/README.md

 This will load a website that is managed by SUDSjs and runs on a test SQLite database.
 It has links to various functions.
 To go straight to the administration area:  http://localhost:3000/admin.

 You will be asked to log in.
-The demonstration user with wide powers is demo@demo.demo password demo (not recommended for production use!)
+The demonstration user with wide powers is demo@demo.demo password demo.

 Alternative logins are
 * gladys@loman.demo password: gladys, permission: purchasing;